Brendonovich/prisma-client-rust/docs/09-update.md

 Using `link`, relations can be created inside `update` queries.

-IMPORTANT: Updating a relation this way should only be done with a `find_unique` update.
-Doing so with a `find_many` update will always cause the query to return an `Err`.
-To avoid this, set the relation's scalar field directly.
+IMPORTANT: Updating a relation this way should only be done within `update`.
+Doing so with `update_many` will cause the query to always return an `Err`.
+To avoid this, set the relation's scalar fields directly.

 ### Update in a Find Unique